Dixya60/Web_Tech/README.md

-This repository contains the assignments of web technology.
+This branch consists the demo use of bootstrap to design web pages.

-Assignment_one : Homepage design
-Assignment_two : Table creation in html